Master of Pharmacy (MPharm) with Foundation Year

 - Study at a school with one of the best pre-registration exam rates* – top 3 in Southeast England, East England and Greater London! (*2018 pre-Reg results)

 Master of Pharmacy (MPharm) Foundation Year prepares you for degree-level study if you do not have the right qualifications for direct entry to the four-year course.
 The foundation year will help you adapt to the higher education system and to develop and embed key academic and employability skills.
 Students will be accepted from a wide range of educational backgrounds and each application will be considered individually.
 Entry to the four-year MPharm course is automatic on satisfactory completion of the foundation year.
 Students must attain an overall pass at 60% in each module of the Foundation Year in order to progress to MPharm Stage 1.
-Students who achieve between 50 and 59% in each module may be offered progression onto stage 1 of the BSc (Hons) Pharmacology and Physiology programme.
+Students who achieve between 50 and 59% in each module may be offered progression other BSc (Hons) programmes.

 The MPharm Foundation Year curriculum involves a combination of: (i) formal lecture-based learning; (ii) laboratory practicals to complement material taught in lectures and to emphasise key principles with practical demonstrations; (iii) seminar-based question and answer sessions to facilitate in-depth understanding of key concepts.
 Teaching covers basic science and clinical and professional practice.